 Playgrounds are meant to be an area which everyone can enjoy.
 However, they can sometimes be incredibly daunting for children who have special needs.
-This blog will cover how designing a SEN playground is important and how it can benefit kids and schools.
+This blog will cover how SEN playground equipment for schools is important and how it can benefit kids.

 Special Needs Outdoor Playground